 The core framework — the gap, the Binary Tower, the identities, and the gap scaling formula — requires only standard calculus and arithmetic.
 Some sections reference the H₄ polytope (the 120-cell, a 4D regular solid).
 This connection provides structural context but is not required for understanding the core results.
 Readers unfamiliar with polytope geometry can treat these references as background.

 Where to start.
 For a quick overview with formulas, see the Living Document.
 For direct access to all papers, see Documents.
 For hands-on exploration, try the Visualisations.
-Among the papers themselves, the Cross-Domain Signatures document (Paper 6) is the recommended front door to the framework.
+Among the papers themselves, the Complete Framework (Paper 3) is the recommended entry point — it carries the comprehensive treatment the rest of the framework refers back to.
+Paper 6 (Cross-Domain Signatures) is the natural follow-on for readers approaching from a specific discipline.

 About This Project

 This is independent research — no institution, no team, no prior reputation.
-The work was built by a single researcher and verified across six independent AI architectures (Claude, Grok, GPT, Gemini, Perplexity, DeepSeek).
+The work was built by a single researcher and verified across seven independent AI architectures (Claude, Grok, GPT, Gemini, Perplexity, DeepSeek, Mistral).
 All materials are published under CC BY 4.0 and archived with DOIs on OSF.

 The mathematics is independently verifiable.
 Applications and interpretations remain open for investigation.